fareen341/Terraform/README.md

 For example, to use a different availability zone, you could run:
 $ terraform apply -var "availability_zone=us-west-1b"

-<h3>Extra</h3>
-1. If we want to auto approve instead to typing yes again and again just use below cmd:
-$ terraform apply --auto-approve

-2. If we've written subnet resource first and then vpc resource, terraform is smart enough to create vpc first then subnet.
-Another example is if created custom-ami first and then launch ec2, terraform will launch ec2 first then create ami.

 $ terrform
 will give all the commands, just like we get in python using help